NickCraver/nickcraver.github.com/_posts/2015-03-24-optimization-considerations.markdown

 </script>
 ~~~

 Why?
 Because it looks nicer and modern browsers can now preload that `analytics.js`.
 What's the downside?
-[IE9 doesn't support the `async` attribute](http://caniuse.com/#feat=script-async).
+[IE9 doesn't support the `async` attribute](http://caniuse.com/#feat=script-async), which dynamically appending it side-steps and makes the fetch non-blocking anyway.
 Luckily, *I don't care*.
 If you care about IE9, I advise you...uhhh....don't do this.

 Okay, so performance isn't everything - it needs to be visually appealing.
 Usually that means images.
 Images mean more requests. *Or do they?* Nope, not today.
 There's one obvious solution here: [CSS image sprites](https://css-tricks.com/css-sprites/).
 For instance, here's [the Stack Overflow image sprite](http://cdn.sstatic.net/stackoverflow/img/sprites.svg).
 What's better than that *for me*?
 No requests.